Traversio

 • keep the failures alongside the successful samples in a support export

-The Two Main Metrics
+The Main Metrics

 report.connectRTTStatistics.averageMilliseconds